Scholarship applications for study in 2021 are open from 1st July to 31st August.

-When Epworth Hospital first opened in 1920, its founders were so determined that Ethel Gray was the best and only matron to lead the care of its patients that they were willing to wait many months to secure her.
+When Epworth Hospital first opened in 1920, its founders were so determined that Ethel Gray was the best and only matron to lead the care of its patients that they were willing to wait many months to secure her appointment.

 Born in Carlton in 1876, she was one of the most highly-decorated members of the Australian Army Nursing Service.
 She was mentioned twice in dispatches, was appointed Commander of the Most Excellent Order of the British Empire, and was the only Australian woman to ever receive the Medaille de la Reconnaissance Française.

-When the war ended, Ethel took the post as Matron of the newly-opened Epworth Hospital, where she served for almost two decades, until her retirement in 1939.
-She generously donated to the hospital during her time as Matron, and left a major bequest in her Will to continue to care for patients after she passed.
-Matron Gray was dearly loved, and is remembered to this day for her tireless championing of both patients and nurses, helping to make Epworth great.
+When the war ended, Ethel took the post as Matron of the newly-opened Epworth Hospital, where she served until her retirement in 1939.
+She generously donated to the hospital during her time as Matron, and left a major bequest in her will to continue to care for patients after her death.
+Matron Gray was dearly loved, and is remembered to this day for her tireless championing of both patients and nurses.

 The Anne Murray Scholarship for the study of Dementia Care

-The Anne Murray Scholarship for the study of Dementia Care is open to nurses undertaking postgraduate Nursing Studies at an Australian University or other accredited higher education institute and studying in the area of mental health.
+The Anne Murray Scholarship for the study of Dementia Care is open to nurses undertaking postgraduate study of dementia care at an Australian university or other accredited higher education institution.

 The Australian Legion of Ex-Servicemen and Women (ALS) was formed originally to offer assistance and support to Australian Ex-Servicemen and women.
 In 2006 the Australian Legion, through the Victorian Veterans Council, made available funds for scholarships to further the education of registered nurses in Victoria in the areas of aged care and palliative care nursing.